LUMA

 The top-level run_node() function dispatches to submodule handlers in order:

-1. selection -- tag expressions, spatial attributes, random masks
+1. selection -- spatial attributes, random masks

 2. audio -- stems, filters, beats, frequency analysis